boocz3ch/openlmi-storage/doc/admin/concept-job.rst

 * PercentComplete property of a job changed::

-    SELECT * FROM CIM_InstModification
+    SELECT * FROM LMI_StorageInstModification
         WHERE SourceInstance ISA LMI_StorageJob
             AND SourceInstance.CIM_ConcreteJob::PercentComplete
                 <> PreviousInstance.CIM_ConcreteJob::PercentComplete

 * State of a job changed::

-    SELECT FROM CIM_InstModification
+    SELECT FROM LMI_StorageInstModification
         WHERE SourceInstance ISA CIM_ConcreteJob
             AND SourceInstance.CIM_ConcreteJob::JobState <> PreviousInstance.CIM_ConcreteJob::JobState

 * A job reaches state "Completed/OK"::

-    SELECT * FROM CIM_InstModification
+    SELECT * FROM LMI_StorageInstModification
         WHERE SourceInstance ISA LMI_StorageJob
             AND SourceInstance.CIM_ConcreteJob::JobState = 17

 * A job reaches state "Completed/Error"::

-    SELECT * FROM CIM_InstModification
+    SELECT * FROM LMI_StorageInstModification
         WHERE SourceInstance ISA LMI_StorageJob
             AND SourceInstance.CIM_ConcreteJob::JobState = 10

 * New job was created::

-    SELECT * FROM CIM_InstCreation WHERE SourceInstance ISA LMI_StorageJob
+    SELECT * FROM LMI_StorageInstCreation WHERE SourceInstance ISA LMI_StorageJob

 ..
 Note::